 Revelations from the Study on CBD for Depression

 Firstly, it’s important to point out this study, published in the Journal of Molecular Neurobiology is preliminary.
-The theory of CBD for depression is still in the very early stages, relying on information from lab rats and mice, not from clinical trials.
-Still, this is where all research starts and the results out of this small exploration indicate there is much to learn about how CBD influences mental health.
+The theory of CBD for depression is still in the very early stages.
+It relies mostly on information from lab rats and mice, not from clinical trials.
+Still, this is where all research starts.
+The results out of this small exploration indicate there is much to learn about how CBD influences mental health.

-In this recent study, rats, were either given an injection of CBD or a saline solution, then subjected to something called the swimming test.
-This test has long been used in the study of depression.
-When researchers place this particular breed of lab rat into a forced swim test, they tend to ‘give up’ and float instead of actively swimming.
+In this recent study, rats, were either given an injection of CBD or a saline solution.
+Then, the researchers subjected them to “the swimming test.”
+This test has long seen use in depression studies.
+So what happens when researchers place this particular breed of lab rat into a forced swim test?
+They tend to ‘give up’ and float, instead of actively swimming.
 This is why researchers use this breed to represent depression.

 Other Research Supporting CBD for Depression

-The results coming out of Brazil support many of the other preliminary studies into the compounds of cannabis for treating depression, anxiety, and other mental health issues.
-It’s striking how cannabis compounds seem to have benefits for a wide range of mental health issues, especially considering mental health issues overlap for many patients.
+The results coming out of Brazil support many of the other preliminary studies into the compounds of cannabis.
+They suggest it may help for treating depression, anxiety, and other mental health issues.
+It’s striking how CBD seems to have benefits for a wide range of mental health issues.
 For example, people who suffer from one anxiety, also tend to suffer from depression as a secondary, co-morbid condition.

 In an extensive literature review, covering CBD for use as an antidepressant and as an anxiolytic, surveyed 15 separate studies.
-It’s clear from this review, that CBD can subdue fear response, reduce anxiety, and soothe symptoms of depression, at least so far as in animal studies.
+It’s clear from this review, that CBD can subdue fear response.
+It also suggests it can reduce anxiety, and soothe symptoms of depression, at least as far as in animal studies.

 In one example, a small trial showed CBD to be just as effective at soothing anxiety as a common anti-anxiety medication – diazepam.
 Another study demonstrated the antidepressant-like effects of CBD was comparable to that of imipramine, a pharmaceutical.
-These are just a few examples, among many, of the potential of CBD to become a novel new tool for addressing mental health issues.
+These are just a few examples of CBD’s potential to become a novel new tool for addressing mental health.

-Patients have already jumped on the CBD bandwagon and are using it to improve their mental health, sometimes without the direction of a health care provider.
+Patients have already jumped on the CBD bandwagon.
+They’re using it to improve their mental health, sometimes without the direction of a health care provider.
 This is because it is widely available, although people need to be on the look-out for fraudulent products.

 According to a recent survey, sponsored by HelloMD and Brightfield Group, nearly 65 percent of respondents used CBD to treat anxiety, and over 40 percent used it to treat depression.
-The same survey also suggested that roughly 90 percent of survey respondents were happy with the results, and would continue using CBD to treat their health concerns.
+The same survey also suggested that roughly 90 percent of survey respondents were happy with the results.
+And, they would continue using CBD to treat their health concerns.

 Clearly, there is already a huge demand for an alternative to the current pharmacopeia of drugs used to treat depression, anxiety and the like.
-Cannabidiol, even without the full support of the medical establishment, is widely used by those seeking relief.
-Thankfully, even if the research on CBD for depression, is still in the early stages, most experts agree it has an extremely safe safety profile.
+People seeking relief already commonly consume cannabidiol, even without the medical establishment’s full support.
+Thankfully, most experts agree that CBD has an extremely good safety profile.